The path to published: My workback plan

 Most first-time authors take 12-18 months from finished first draft to launch.
 The fastest possible timeline for experienced authors is 3-4 months, but that assumes you know exactly what you're doing and have a team lined up.

-My 7-month timeline sits somewhere in the middle.
+My timeline sits somewhere in the middle.
 It's ambitious, but I think it's doable if I:

 Reach out to editors and designers immediately